LaciaMemeFrame/FeedbackBot-Telegram/README.md

 ### v1.52.453.5
 - Optimization
 ### v1.62.453.5
-- Added sending random photos of dogs in jpg format
+- Added sending random photos of dogs in jpg format from thedogapi.com
 ### v1.70
 - Added sending messages to users by id
 - Added view of the number of users